zvansom/react_atm_global/README.md

 - The code that's running is in the `/src` directory - that's what you need to change!

-- The `/solution_src` directory is just that - the solution - don't look before giving this your best shot!

 You can do the below tasks in any order you'd like.

 ---------